Subdural hematoma: Causes

 Subdural hematomas are most often caused by head injury, in which rapidly changing velocities within the skull may stretch and tear small bridging veins.
 Much more common than epidural hemorrhages, subdural hemorrhages generally result from shearing injuries due to various rotational or linear forces.
 There are claims that they can occur in cases of shaken baby syndrome, although there is no scientific evidence for this.

 They are also commonly seen in the elderly and in people with an alcohol use disorder who have evidence of cerebral atrophy.
 Cerebral atrophy increases the length the bridging veins have to traverse between the two meningeal layers, thus increasing the likelihood of shearing forces causing a tear.
 It is also more common in patients on anticoagulants or antiplatelet medications, such as warfarin and aspirin, respectively.
 People on these medications can have a subdural hematoma after a relatively minor traumatic event.
 Another cause can be a reduction in cerebrospinal fluid pressure, which can reduce pressure in the subarachnoid space, pulling the arachnoid away from the dura mater and leading to a rupture of the blood vessels.

 Risk factors

-Factors increasing the risk of a subdural hematoma include very young or very old age.
+Factors increasing the risk of a subdural hematoma include being very young or very old age.
 As the brain shrinks with age, the subdural space enlarges and the veins that traverse the space must cover a wider distance, making them more vulnerable to tears.
 The elderly also have more brittle veins, making chronic subdural bleeds more common.
 Infants, too, have larger subdural spaces and are more predisposed to subdural bleeds than are young adults.
 It is often claimed that subdural hematoma is a common finding in shaken baby syndrome, although there is no science to support this.
 In juveniles, an arachnoid cyst is a risk factor for subdural hematoma.

 Other risk factors include taking blood thinners (anticoagulants), long-term excessive alcohol consumption, dementia, and cerebrospinal fluid leaks.